8.2 Enhance fish and wildlife populations to increase nutrient uptake and biomass storage by animals

 Bivalve Stock Enhancement

-Restoration of shellfish populations in Sarasota Bay is led by Sarasota Bay Watch (SBW), in partnership with Mote Marine Laboratory and Florida Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute (FWC-FWRI).
-SBW organizes enhancement and citizen-science monitoring to restore shellfish stocks from the north end of Roberts Bay to Sister Keys.
-Initially, the restoration largely focused on scallops.
-However, poor survival rates exacerbated by red tides prompted a pivot to southern hardshell clams.
-In partnership with Gulf Shellfish Institute and Bay Shellfish Company, clam larvae are raised to a size of two inches before being released into Sarasota Bay.
-To date, roughly 217,000 clams have been released and demonstrated resilience to the 2018 red tide.
-About 160,000 large adult clams were released as part of the Bradenton Beach Pier Restoration Project.
-SBW plans to release an additional 1,000,000 clams in 2020-2021; monitoring of survival, growth, filtration, and overall impact will be conducted by New College of Florida, the Gulf Shellfish Institute, and Mote Marine Laboratory.
-SBW is exploring a submerged shellfish lease to grow clams in Sarasota Bay to reduce costs and labor associated with transporting farmed clams from Boca Grande.
+Clam restoration in Sarasota Bay is led by Sarasota Bay Watch (SBW) in partnership with Mote Marine Laboratory and FWC’s Fish and Wildlife Research Institute.
+SBW organizes citizen-science monitoring and enhancement efforts from the north end of Roberts Bay to Sister Keys.
+While early restoration focused on scallops, red tide events prompted a pivot to red tide-resistant southern hardshell clams.
+In collaboration with Gulf Shellfish Institute and Bay Shellfish Company, clam larvae are raised to 2 inches before release.
+From 2018–2022, about 1.5 million clams were released and demonstrated resilience to the 2018 red tide.
+Monitoring by New College of Florida, Gulf Shellfish Institute, and Mote Marine Laboratory will evaluate survival, growth, and ecological impact.
+In 2022, SBW established a five-year submerged shellfish lease to reduce transport costs and labor.

 Sarasota Bay Watch volunteers load clams onto vessels for release into Sarasota Bay.
 Source: Sarasota Bay Watch